-(e) Details of any joint arrangements including any delegations to joint committees will be found in the Council's scheme of delegations in Chapter 3 of this Constitution.
+(e) Details of any joint arrangements including any delegations to joint Committees will be found in the Council's Scheme of Delegations in Chapter 3 of this Constitution.

-12.03 Access to information
+11.03 Access to information

-- (a) The Access to Information Rules in Chapter 4 of this Constitution apply. - (b) If all the members of a joint committee are members of the Executive in each of the participating authorities then its Access to Information regime is the same as that applied to the Executive. - (c) If the joint committee contains members who are not on the Executive of any participating authority then the Access to Information Rules in Part VA of the Local Government Act 1972 will apply.
+- (a) The Access to Information Rules in Chapter 4 of this Constitution apply. - (b) If all the Members of a joint Committee are Members of the Executive in each of the participating authorities then its Access to Information regime is the same as that applied to the Executive. - (c) If the joint Committee contains Members who are not on the Executive of any participating authority then the Access to Information Rules in Part VA of the Local Government Act 1972 will apply.

-12.04 Delegation to and from other local authorities
+11.04 Delegation to and from other Local Authorities

-- (a) The Council may delegate non-Executive functions to another local authority or, in certain circumstances, the Executive of another local authority. - (b) The Executive may delegate Executive functions to another local authority or the Executive of another local authority in certain circumstances. - (c) The decision whether or not to accept such a delegation from another local authority shall be reserved to the Council meeting.
+- (a) The Council may delegate non-Executive functions to another Local Authority or, in certain circumstances, the Executive of another Local Authority. - (b) The Executive may delegate Executive functions to another Local Authority or the Executive of another Local Authority in certain circumstances. - (c) The decision whether or not to accept such a delegation from another Local Authority shall be reserved to the Council meeting.

-12.05 Contracting out
+11.05 Contracting out

-The Executive may contract out to another body or organisation functions which may be exercised by an officer and which are subject to an order under section 70 of the Deregulation and Contracting Out Act 1994, or under contracting arrangements where the contractor acts as the Council's agent under usual contracting principles, provided there is no delegation of the Council's discretionary decision making.
+The Executive may contract out to another body or organisation functions which may be exercised by an Officer and which are subject to an order under section 70 of the Deregulation and Contracting Out Act 1994, or under contracting arrangements where the contractor acts as the Council's agent under usual contracting principles, provided there is no delegation of the Council's discretionary decision making.

-Article 13 - Officers
+Article 12 - Officers

-13.01 Management structure
+12.01 Management structure

 - (a) General.
-The full Council may engage such staff (referred to as officers) as it considers necessary to carry out its functions. - (b) Chief Officers.
-The full Council will engage persons for the following posts, who will be designated chief officers:
+The full Council may engage such staff (referred to as Officers) as it considers necessary to carry out its functions. - (b) Chief Officers.
+The full Council will engage persons who will be designated Chief Officers.